microsoft/qsharp-compiler/src/VSCodeExtension/README.md

 If you'd like more general information about Microsoft's quantum computing initiative, see [Microsoft Quantum](https://www.microsoft.com/quantum/).

 ## Feedback pipeline
 Your feedback about all parts of the Quantum Development Kit is important.
-We ask you to provide feedback by joining our community of developers at [Microsoft Quantum - Feedback](https://quantum.uservoice.com/).
-Sign in and share your experience in one of the following forums.

-- Q# Language
-- Debugging and Simulation
-- Samples and Documentation
-- Libraries
-- Setup and IDE Integration
-- General Ideas and Feature Requests

-You will need a [Microsoft Account](https://signup.live.com/) to provide feedback.
+Please go to [our GitHub repository](https://github.com/microsoft/qsharp-compiler) to provide feedback on the Q# compiler and language extensions, or to learn more about where to give feedback on other parts of the Quantum Development Kit.

 ## Microsoft Quantum Development Kit components
 The Quantum Development Kit preview provides a complete development and simulation environment that contains the following components.